raulmrebane/LaTeXEE/README.md

 2. Run the compiled jar from terminal with command "java -jar LaTeXEE filename.tex"
 3. Output will be generated in the same folder where input is with name.
 Output is either OpenMath xml or Popcorn.

-Further guidelines can be found [here]. (https://github.com/Abercus/LaTeXEE/wiki/Jar-Readme)
+Further guidelines can be found [here](https://github.com/Abercus/LaTeXEE/wiki/Jar-Readme)

 ### Flags